codeship/ci-guide/part 1.md

 ## next: adding tests

 Now that we've covered the basics of how **Jet**, **Codeship-services.yml**, **Codeship-steps.yml** and your Docker applications link together to create a unique and powerful Docker-native CI/CD process, we'll move on to explore some more robust examples.
-Up next, _integration testing_.
+Up next, [running your tests.](part2)